acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 ### Thinking in Terms of Sets

-Let's decide we're working with 676 sets, one for each letter pair, and each one containing all the words that particular letter pair occurs in.
-Then the tileset we seek isn't a set-of-sets we get to union together as in the set cover problem.
-For example, just because our tileset contains `ed` doesn't mean we can form the word `need` – our tileset must also contain `ne` for that.
-This `ne AND ed` logic feels more like set intersection than set union.
+Let's decide we're working with 676 sets, one for each letter pair, and each one containing all the words that a particular letter pair occurs in.
+I'll denote these word sets W<sub>aa</sub>, W<sub>ab</sub>, … W<sub>zz</sub>.

+The tileset we seek is a subset of these possible word sets.
+But it isn't a set-of-sets we get to union together like in the set cover problem.
+Consider: just because our tileset includes W<sub>ed</sub> doesn't mean we can form the word `need` – our tileset must also contain W<sub>ne</sub> for that.
+The "and" logic here feels more like set intersection – W<sub>ne</sub>&nbsp;∩&nbsp;W<sub>ed</sub> – than set union.

 But set intersection isn't the right operation either.
-For example, just because our tileset contains `ne` and `ed`, and both corresponding word sets contain `needle`, doesn't mean we can actually form the word `needle`.
-We also need `le` for that.
+For example, just because our tileset contains W<sub>ne</sub> and W<sub>ed</sub>, and both contain the word `needle`, doesn't mean we can actually form the word `needle`.
+We'd also need W<sub>le</sub> for that.

+So it seems that constructing the list of formable words isn't a basic set operation over the tileset.

-You may have noticed there is a basic set operation in play here: if our tileset doesn't contain `ne` and doesn't contain `ed`, we have no hope of forming `need`, `needle`, or any of the words in their corresponding word sets.
-When we omit `ne` and `ed` from the tileset, we lose all the words in `ne OR ed`.
+However, hidden in the negative space, there is a basic set operation at work here.
+We've shown that if our tileset doesn't include W<sub>ne</sub> and doesn't contain W<sub>ed</sub>, we have no hope of forming `need`, `needle`, or any of the words in either of these word sets.
+When we omit W<sub>ne</sub> and W<sub>ed</sub> from the tileset, we lose all the words in the union W<sub>ne</sub>&nbsp;∪&nbsp;W<sub>ed</sub>.

 Another name for "the set of all tiles omitted from our tileset" is the tileset's [complement](https://en.wikipedia.org/wiki/Complement_(set_theory)).
 The unformable words are the union of those omitted word sets.
 So what we're really seeking is _a tileset whose complement has minimal union size_.